 In this paper, we focus on determining the temperature and voltage (TV) stability of a PUF that is based on resistance variations which occur in the metal wires of the chip's power grid.
 A significant benefit of using metal structures is that "noise-related" variations, such as those introduced by TV variations, result in linear changes to the measured voltages.
-This linear scaling characteristic allows the relative magnitude of two voltages to remain consistent across changes in temperature and voltage, which, in turn, improves the stability of the PUF to bit-flips1, when compared, for example to PUFs which leverage transistor-based variations.
+This linear scaling characteristic allows the relative magnitude of two voltages to remain consistent across changes in temperature and voltage, which, in turn, improves the stability of the PUF to bit-flips, when compared, for example to PUFs which leverage transistor-based variations.

-In our experiments, we evaluate the power grid (PG) PUF at 9 TV corners, i.e., over all combinations of 3 temperatures; -40° C, 25° C and 85° C, and 3 voltages; nominal and +/- 10% of nominal.
+In our experiments, we evaluate the power grid (PG) PUF at 9 TV corners, i.e., over all combinations of 3 temperatures; $-40^{\circ}$ C, $25^{\circ}$ C and $85^{\circ}$ C, and 3 voltages; nominal and +/- 10% of nominal.
 The evaluation is carried out on a set of chips fabricated in IBM's 90 nm, 9 metal layer bulk silicon process.
 The stability of the bitstrings is measured using intra-chip HD and 'probability of failure' techniques.
 Randomness and uniqueness are also evaluated using the NIST test suite and inter-chip HD methods.
 A bit-flip avoidance scheme is proposed and evaluated that reduces the probability of a failure to reproduce the bitstring to less than 1E-9.
-We also investigate an on-chip voltage-to-digital converter (VDC) for measuring voltage variations (which reflect resistance variations in the metal wires) and its stability across the 9 TV corners.
+We also investigate an on-chip voltage-to-digital converter (VDC) and its stability across the 9 TV corners.